Katsuhiro Miyamoto & Associates

 IVY House

-Architect: Hiroyuki Miyabe / SPEAC, inc.
+Hiroyuki Miyabe / SPEAC, inc.

-Location: Toshima-ku, Tokyo,
+Location: Toshima-ku, Tokyo, Japan

-Producer: Hiroya Yoshizato (, inc.)
+Producer: Hiroya Yoshizato (SPEAC, inc.)

-Architect in Charge: Tomoko Kawai (, inc.)
+Architect in Charge: Tomoko Kawai (SPEAC, inc.)

 Project Year: 2009